AcuityAds (AT) to Release Quarterly Earnings on Tuesday

-AcuityAds (TSE:AT) is set to release its earnings data before the market opens on Tuesday, May 11th.
+AcuityAds (TSE:AT) is set to announce its earnings results before the market opens on Tuesday, May 11th.

-AcuityAds (TSE:AT) last released its quarterly earnings results on Tuesday, March 2nd.
-The company reported C$0.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.08 by C$0.06.
-The business had revenue of C$35.06 million during the quarter, compared to the consensus estimate of C$35.20 million.
+AcuityAds (TSE:AT) last issued its quarterly earnings results on Tuesday, March 2nd.
+The company reported C$0.14 EPS for the quarter, topping the Zacks’ consensus estimate of C$0.08 by C$0.06.
+The business had revenue of C$35.06 million for the quarter, compared to the consensus estimate of C$35.20 million.

 AcuityAds Holdings Inc, a technology company, provides digital media solutions.
 The company offers a programmatic marketing platform that enables advertisers to connect with their audiences across online display, video, social, and mobile campaigns.
 Its platform also allows advertisers to manage their purchasing of online display advertising in real-time using programmatic ad buying.